Discretization Invariant Networks for Learning Maps between Neural Fields: Design and Implementation of

 for some chosen $n \in \natural$.
-A convolution is the linear map $\layer_\phi: L^2(\domain) \to L^2(\domain)$ given by:
+A convolution is the linear map $\layer_\phi: \inrspace[1] \to \inrspace[1]$ given by:

-To transfer weights from a discrete convolution, $K_{\phi}$ can be parameterized as a rectangular B-spline surface that interpolates the weights (Fig. \ref{fig:layers} left).
+If $\cin$ is the number of input channels and $\cout$ the number of output channels, then the convolution layer can aggregate information across channels using $\cin \cout$ different filters.

 An MLP convolution is defined similarly except the kernel becomes $\tilde{K}_{\phi}(\vx,\vx') = \mathrm{MLP}(\vx-\vx'; \phi)$ in the non-zero case.
-While MLP kernels are favored over polynomial kernels in many applications due to their expressive power \cite{uber_contconv}, MLP kernels cannot be initialized with discrete convolutional weights.
-Moreover, polynomial bases can be used to construct filters satisfying desired properties such as equivariance, $k$-Lipschitz continuity, or boundary conditions.
+While MLP kernels are favored over polynomial kernels in many applications due to their expressive power \citep{uber_contconv}, polynomial bases can be used to construct filters satisfying desired properties such as group equivariance \citep{cohen2016group,cohen2016steerable}, $k$-Lipschitz continuity, or boundary conditions.

+The input and output discretizations of the layer can be chosen independently, allowing for padding or striding.
+The input discretization fully determines which points on $S$ are evaluated.
+To transfer weights from a discrete convolutional layer, $K$ can be parameterized as a rectangular B-spline surface that interpolates the weights (Fig. \ref{fig:layers} left).
+We use a 2nd order B-spline for $3\times3$ filters and 3rd order for larger filters.
+We use deBoor's algorithm to evaluate the spline at intermediate points.

+\paragraph{Pointwise channel mixing} Linear combinations of channels can be used similarly to $1\times1$ convolutional layers in discrete networks.
+For learned scalar weights $W_{ij}$ and biases $b_j$ and all $x \in \domain$:

+\paragraph{Normalization} All forms of layer normalization readily generalize to the continuous setting by estimating the statistics of each channel with numerical integration, then applying point-wise operations.
+These layers typically rescale each channel to have some learned or fixed mean $m_i$ and standard deviation $s_i$.

+where $\eps>0$ is a small constant.
+Just as in the discrete case, $\mu_i$ and $\sigma_i$ can be a moving average of the means and standard deviations observed over the course of training different NFs, and they can also be averaged over a minibatch of NFs (batch normalization) or calculated per datapoint (instance normalization).
+Mean $m_i$ and standard deviation $s_i$ can be learned directly (batch normalization), conditioned on other data (adaptive instance normalization), or fixed at 0 and 1 respectively (instance normalization).